Sketching & Painting in Puglia

-The 4-star Hotel San Nicola dates back to 1741 when it was a palace of local nobility.
-It has been beautifully restored and is located in the centre of the picturesque old town of Altamura.
-It offers our guests traditional Italian hospitality.
-Our guests take breakfast in the splendid 19th century ‘Carvaggio’ dining room.
+The 4-star Hotel San Nicola dates back to 1741, it has been beautifully restored and is located in the centre of the picturesque old town of Altamura.

-The historic and busy town of Altamura is on the doorstep with easy access to its shops, picturesque streets and attractions.
-Sample some of Altamura is breads and its well known Focaccia de Altamura (topped with tomatoes and herbs).
+This charming town is on the doorstep with easy access to its shops, picturesque streets and attractions.
+Sample some of the breads and its well known Focaccia de Altamura (topped with tomatoes and herbs).

 Holidays at Altamura are Half Board with continental breakfast and evening meals at two of Altamura's restaurants.

-Continental buffet breakfast: this is served from 7am in the Cavaggio dining room on the 1st floor.
+Continental buffet breakfast: this is served from 7am in the courtyard dining room.
 This will include cereals, fruit juices, yoghurt, fresh fruit, cheeses/meats, selection of breads and croissants, jams, tea and coffee.

 Lunch (payable locally)